Lazyb0y/foysalahamed.com/content/blog/random/2018-12-04-they-are-made-out-of-meat.md

 toc: false
 draft: false
 ---
 What do aliens think about humans?
-That's what we find out in **They're Made Out of Meat**
+That's what we find out in **They're Made Out of Meat**.

 **They're Made Out of Meat** is a short story by **Terry Bisson**.
 It consists entirely of dialogue between two characters.